 And for your sales page to do just that, you need one thing:

 Build a rock-solid argument that gets your prospect to “realize” he has a big, burning problem and that your product is a life-changing, miracle cure that will solve his problem.

-Thee essential ingredients that virtually GUARANTEE you’ll convert more readers into buyers.
-Includes the 11 psychology switches that need to be turned on for a high converting sales page that gets your readers to scroll down, read and ultimately buy from you.
+- The anatomy of a perfect sales page: the essential ingredients that virtually GUARANTEE you’ll convert more readers into buyers.
+These are the 11 psychology switches that need to be turned on for a high converting sales page that gets your readers to scroll down, read and ultimately buy from you.

-Mouth-watering sales page examples: breakthrough sales pages copy crafted by conversion experts, carefully dissected piece by piece.
+- Mouth-watering examples: breakthrough sales pages copy examples crafted by conversion experts, carefully dissected piece by piece.

 The Anatomy of a Perfect Sales Page

-There’s one thing you need to get right to craft a powerful, cash-machine sales page:
+There’s one thing you need to get right to craft a powerful, high converting sales page:

 If you DON’T know that, stop this post right now and head to the #2 tip of this article .
 I’m sharing simple, actionable strategies to help you uncover the secret wants of your target audience.

 On top of this, here are a couple of strategies you can use to identify how your customers talk about their problems: